What is Autism when looked at with fresh eyes?

 If you're a parent of a child with autism, like me, you'll probably want a better answer.
 The answer to the questions - what is autism? - is usually given as a number of symptoms and traits.
 In reality, autism symptoms aren't autism.
 Autism is something else which causes the symptoms.
 So lets look at autism from another angle.

 We parents have a variety of views on autism.
-When we break it down, autism is a term used to categorise a child based on traits and behaviours, just like someone who can perform sport at a high level is called 'athletic'.
+Autism is a label for children based on their traits and behaviors, similar to calling someone 'athletic' for being good at sports.
 Autism is not a diagnosis in the same order as a diagnosis of cancer, for example, which involves diagnostic pathology and imaging.
 The diagnosis of Autism uses no such tools.

-Although we are told by psychologists that our child has a permanent developmental disorder whereby their brain is wired differently, there are no diagnostics done to confirm that assumption.
+Psychologists say our child has a developmental disorder because their brain is wired differently.
+However, no tests have been conducted to confirm this diagnosis.
 The logic used by the psychologists flows something like this.

 Unfortunately, assumptions can get in the way of the truth.
 We parents don't want to risk going down the wrong path as a result of assumptions that may not be true.